Heath Mount School

 What the school says...

-Heath Mount is an exceptional school, located in beautiful surroundings.
-Our pupils are privileged to be educated at one of the oldest Prep Schools in the country, founded in 1796 and situated since 1934 in the Grade I listed mansion of the beautiful Woodhall Park Estate.
+Heath Mount is one of the oldest Prep Schools in the country located in the Grade I listed mansion of the Woodhall Park Estate.

-This unique setting is the perfect environment for children to explore, imagine, grow, create and be happy.
+This unique 40 acre setting is the perfect environment for children to explore, imagine, grow, create and be happy.
 Our outstanding teachers are dedicated to keeping children joyful whilst fostering a love of learning.